labapart/gattlib/README.md

         sudo ./examples/ble_scan/ble_scan

 **Note:** `examples/gatttool` has been partially ported to gattlib.
-There are two reasons the laziness (some of the GATT functions could be replaced by their gattlib equivalent) and the completeness (there are still some missing functions in gattlib).
+There are two reasons: the laziness (some of the GATT functions could be replaced by their gattlib equivalent) and the completeness (there are still some missing functions in gattlib).